 The applicant shall have completed any required training courses, theoretical knowledge examinations, remedial instruction or refresher training at an ATO as required.
 The examiner shall determine that the applicant is eligible to take the test or check.
 He shall check that prior to an LST all the practical training has been completed and initialed by the instructor.
 Prior to all renewals there is a requirement for an assessment to be made by an ATO with regard to refresher training.
 The extent of the refresher training is determined by the ATO and shall comply with AMC1 FCL.740(b) and AMC1 FCL.625(c) IR.
-This will require the ATO to issue the applicant with either a certificate or other approved documentation confirming that the assessment of training has been concludes no refresher training is required the certificate or other approved documentation must be issued.
+This will require the ATO to issue the applicant with either a certificate or other approved documentation confirming that the assessment of training has been conducted and that any training deemed necessary has been carried out.
+Even if the ATO concludes no refresher training is required the certificate or other approved documentation must be issued.
 Therefore, the examiner should not conduct any renewals unless the applicant presents such documentary evidence.